You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 The disk size is for all disks in the initial aggregate and for any additional aggregates that Cloud Manager creates when you use the simple provisioning option.
 You can create aggregates that use a different disk size by using the advanced allocation option.

-For help choosing a size, see Choosing a disk size.
+For help choosing a disk type and size, see Sizing your system in Azure.

 On the Write Speed & WORM page, choose Normal or High write speed, and activate write once, read many (WORM) storage, if desired.